Shopify Vs. BigCommerce: Which eCommerce giant suits you the most?

 Key highlights of Shopify:

-• Fixed pricing: you only upgrade when you actually need more features, giving you complete control and predictability over costs.
+• Fixed pricing: you upgrade only when you actually need more features, giving you complete control and predictable costs.

 • 0% transaction fees when using Shopify Payments (available in over 100 countries).